 National Inspectorates - Lithuania

-Responsibility for the implementation of REACH and CLP in Lithuania is divided between four ministries: The Ministry of Environment, The Ministry of Social Security and Labour, The Ministry of Economy and the Ministry of Finance.
+Responsibility for the implementation of REACH, CLP, PIC and POP in Lithuania is divided between four ministries: Ministry of Environment, Ministry of Social Security and Labour, Ministry of Justice and Ministry of Finance.
 Each of these ministries has the corresponding enforcement institutions responsible for enforcement activities according to their areas of competence.

-- Environmental Protection Agency (Ministry of Environment) - Focusing on manufacture, import and professional use of chemicals.
+- Environmental Protection Department (Ministry of Environment) - Focusing on manufacture, import and professional use of chemicals.
 The enforcement activities are related to the industrial chemicals group.

-- State Labour Inspectorate (Ministry of Social Security and Labour) - Focuses on the use of chemicals in the workplace, conduct inspections on the safety of workers from the risks related to exposure to chemicals
+- State Labour Inspectorate (Ministry of Social Security and Labour) performs the control of the safe use of chemicals in the workplace, conduct inspections on the safety of workers from the risks related to exposure to chemicals

 Authorities responsible for Biocides enforcement

-In Lithuania there are five enforcement authorities responsible (under 5 different ministries) for implementing the requirements of Regulation (EU) No 528/2012: State Consumer Rights Protection Authority (The Ministry of Justice), State Labour Inspectorate (Ministry of Social Security and Labour), State Food and Veterinary Service (The Ministry of Agriculture), National Public Health Centre (that also acts as competent institution, Ministry of Health) and Customs of the Republic of Lithuania (Ministry of Finance).
+In Lithuania there are five enforcement authorities responsible (under 5 different ministries) for implementing the requirements of Regulation (EU) No 528/2012: State Consumer Rights Protection Authority (Ministry of Justice), State Labour Inspectorate (Ministry of Social Security and Labour), State Food and Veterinary Service (Ministry of Agriculture), National Public Health Centre (that also acts as competent institution, Ministry of Health) and Customs of the Republic of Lithuania (Ministry of Finance).